JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 ```

 ### 6. Feature Engineering
 We convert the processed text data into numerical features using TF-IDF (Term Frequency-Inverse Document Frequency), limiting it to the top 3000 features for simplicity.
 This transforms the text into a format that the model can work with.
+TF_IFG converts text into numerical values representing the importance of words in the text.
+The labels (y) are also transformed into binary values for classification.

 ```
 python